The Disconnection between the Medical Professions and Medicare Coverage

 Who Accepts Medicare Payments

-You should understand that certain Doctors, Hospitals, as well as medical treatment and testing providers are free to accept or not accept what Medicare pays them.
+You should understand that certain Doctors, Hospitals, as well as medical treatment and testing providers are free to accept or not accept what Medicare sets as their standard pricing for pretty much everything.

 The acceptance of patients who have Medicare as their Insurance provider is not mandatory and when you select a Doctor or other medical service, it is up to you, the potential patient, to check if they are a Participating Provider with Medicare.